KevinRSX/gomokururu/README.md

 ## Reproducing Results

-To reproduce the results in our [report](http://www.cs.columbia.edu/~sedwards/classes/2021/4995-fall/reports/Gomokururu.pdf), you need run the main game with specific number of cores and proper RTS options.
+To reproduce the results in our [report](http://www.cs.columbia.edu/~sedwards/classes/2021/4995-fall/reports/Gomokururu.pdf), you need to run the main game with specific number of cores and proper RTS options.

 ```
 stack run -- +RTS -N4 -l -s